Baptized in the Holy Spirit

-But sadly, some preachers would have us believe that the sign of being baptized with the Spirit is the gift of tongues or that every person who is filled with the Holy Spirit must speak in tongues.
-Yet, out of more than 50 examples in the Bible where God filled His people with the Spirit, only three times is the gift of tongues connected with the experience.
+Erroneously, some preachers would have us believe that the sign of being baptized with the Spirit is always the gift of tongues or that every person who is filled with the Holy Spirit must speak in tongues.
+Yet, out of more than 50 examples in the Bible where God filled His people with the Spirit, only three times is the gift of tongues connected with the experience (Acts chapters 2, 10, and 19).

-All the gifts of the Spirit, including the true gift of tongues (real language), are certainly needed and available to the church today.
-But the Scriptures teach that some of the gifts are more important than others and that we should focus on the most important ones “But covet earnestly the best gifts” (1 Corinthians 12:31).
+All the gifts of the Spirit, including the true gift of tongues (speaking real language), are certainly needed and available to the church today.
+But the Scriptures teach that some of the gifts are more important than others and that we should focus on the most important ones.
+The apostle Paul writes, “But covet earnestly the best gifts” (1 Corinthians 12:31).
 And Paul adds, “Greater is he that prophesieth than he that speaketh with tongues” (1 Corinthians 14:5).

 Jesus is our example.
 He was filled with the Holy Spirit, yet He never spoke in tongues.
 Also, John the Baptist was “filled with the Holy Ghost, even from his mother’s womb” (Luke 1:15), but he never spoke in tongues either.